mattmills49/Blog-Posts/glum_splines/2025-05-03-monotonic_spline_jax.md

 ---
-execute:
-  echo: false
-  message: false
-  output: asis
-  results: asis
-  warning: false
+layout: post
-title: Fitting Monotonic Smooths in JAX using Shape Constrained Additive Models
+title: How to Fit Monotonic Smooths in JAX using Shape Constrained Additive Models
-toc-title: Table of contents
+math: true
+image: /img/monotonic_spline_jax/cell-14-output-1.png
+share-img: /img/monotonic_spline_jax/cell-14-output-1.png
 ---

 Let's say you have a trend you are trying to model that you know to be